Last updated November 1, 2021.

 And without them, life as we know it could not exist.

 In this engaging TEDx Talk on YouTube, nutritionist, microbiologist, and neuroscientist Ruairi Robertson explains that our gut bacteria are as naturally diverse as an Amazon rainforest.

 Unfortunately, our war on bacteria has left our collective intestines a barren wasteland instead.

-These live bacteria can positively impact your brain health and function in an amazing variety of ways.
+They can positively impact your brain health and function in a variety of ways.

 They show promise for becoming the next generation of treatment for anxiety, depression, and other mental disorders.

 But, in the meantime, you can optimize your intestinal microflora by eating a diet that contains both probiotics and prebiotic foods, taking appropriate probiotic supplements, and by limiting your use of antibiotics and other known factors that destroy good bacteria.

-Encouraging the growth of good gut bacteria may be one of the most important things you can do for your mental health.
+Encouraging the growth of good gut microbes is a very important step that you can take to optimize your mental health.